Types of Dinosaurs: Discover Dinosaur Families & Groups, With Pictures & Facts

 Triceratops.
 Click image to find out more about this type of dinosaur.

-Ceratopsia means ‘horned faces’.
 This group of dinosaurs became common in the Cretaceous period and were found in North America, Europe and Asia.
-Like all Ornithischians, Ceratopsians were herbivorous.
-They had beak-like mouth parts.
-They ranged in size from 1 meter (3.3 ft.) to 9 meter (30 ft.) long, 9 tonne giants.
+They ranged from 1 - 9 m (3.3 ft to 30 ft.) in length, with the largest weighing around 9 metric tonnes.

 Example Ceratopsids